-TypeScript projects often also use ESLint, a linter used to check your code against the best practices.
+TypeScript projects often also use ESLint (that we need to add to a project, as we show in the exercise Getting Started of our online course), a linter used to check your code against the best practices.
 ESLint has its own options, stored in .eslintrc.json, where you add/remove some of its rules.

-Angular CLI itself has a configuration file angular.json if you want to override some of its defaults.
+Angular CLI itself has a configuration file angular. json if you want to override some of its defaults.

-This ebook is using Angular version 17.3.5 for the examples.
+This ebook is using Angular version 19.2.8 for the examples.
 Angular CLI will probably install the most recent version, which might not be exactly the same.
-If you want to use the same version as we are, replace the version in the package.json by 17.3.5 for each Angular package.
+If you want to use the same version as we are, replace the version in the package.json by 19.2.8 for each Angular package.
 That might save you a few headaches!
-Or, even better, follow our free online exercise Getting Started A! which is always up-to-date and battle-tested!
+Or, even better, follow our free online exercise Getting Started !! which is always up-to-date and battle-tested!